-As early as five years ago, OnePlus was barely a blip on the radar to the general tech consumer.
-Nowadays, the brand is becoming very well known as a global powerhouse and the maker of some of the best smartphones available.
+As early as five years ago, OnePlus was barely a blip on the radar of the general tech consumer.
+Nowadays, the brand is becoming very well-known as a global powerhouse and the maker of some of the best smartphones available.
 It’s also starting to branch out to other technology markets.

 Who is OnePlus?

 OnePlus is a Chinese technology company that mostly makes smartphones.
 The co-founders — Pete Lau (CEO, shown above) and Carl Pei (Director) — started the company in late 2013 (Pei, however, has now left the company to start his own called Nothing).
-Lau and Pei formerly worked for another Chinese technology brand called Oppo — a subsidiary of BBK Electronics.
+Lau and Pei formerly worked for another Chinese technology brand, OPPO — a BBK Electronics subsidiary.

-Although it might seem that OnePlus would be a subsidiary of Oppo, both companies deny this.
-Instead, they each claim that OnePlus acts as its own separate brand.
-However, because of their close connection and BBK overseeing both of them, OnePlus has access to various Oppo infrastructure.
-This helps OnePlus create products cheaply since it doesn’t need to fully invest in its own R&D, manufacturing equipment, etc.
+Early on, it seemed OnePlus was a subsidiary of OPPO.
+However, both companies denied this.
+Instead, they each claimed OnePlus acted as its own separate brand.
+Because of their close connection, though — and BBK overseeing both of them — OnePlus had access to various OPPO infrastructures.
+This helped OnePlus create products cheaply since it didn’t need to invest fully in its own R&D, manufacturing equipment, etc.

-OnePlus is its own separate electronics brand, but it's connected behind-the-scenes to much larger companies.
+OnePlus is connected behind-the-scenes to much larger companies.

 What does OnePlus offer?

 As stated earlier, OnePlus primarily creates Android smartphones.
-In its early days, it was known for making high-powered phones with unique design elements and low price tags.
+In its early days, it was known for making high-powered phones with unique design elements and low prices.
 We saw this in its first phone, the OnePlus One, which had a starting cost of just $300.

 OnePlus differentiates itself from the competition by approaching its design and software from a somewhat minimalist perspective.
 The company’s smartphones are always simple and elegant, focusing heavily on usability.
-Likewise, its software — known as Oxygen OS — is frequently heralded as one of the best Android skins ever made.
-This praise is usually based on how fast, smooth, and bloat-free the software was.
+Its software — known as Oxygen OS — used to be frequently heralded as one of the best Android skins ever made.
+This praise was usually based on how fast, smooth, and bloat-free the software was.
 Unfortunately, recent releases of Oxygen OS have moved away from this trend, which has polarized fans.

 OnePlus also fully embraced internet marketing and sales from the beginning.
-Almost all of its products are available directly from its website, which eliminates the need to visit carriers or deal with third-party price markups.
-However, as time has gone on, the company has limited its products to certain areas of the world, which is a sore spot for fans.
+Almost all its products are available directly from OnePlus.com, eliminating the need to visit carriers or deal with third-party price markups.
+However, as time has passed, the company has limited its products to certain areas of the world, which is a sore spot for fans.

 Outside of phones, OnePlus also has a limited range of other products.
 Its first non-smartphone product — aside from cases, chargers, and other accessories — was a set of wired headphones known as OnePlus Bullets.
 These eventually evolved into wireless headphones known as the OnePlus Bullets Wireless.
 In 2020, the company launched its first pair of true wireless headphones — the OnePlus Buds.
 The company quickly followed them up with cheaper variants, the OnePlus Buds Z and Buds Z2.
 The most recent flagship product from the company in this category is the OnePlus Buds Pro 2.

 In 2019, OnePlus also launched the OnePlus TV.
-There have been a few different models released within its TV line already with various sizes and feature configurations.
+A few different models have already been released within its TV line with various sizes and feature configurations.
 The TVs are all powered by a custom skin of Android TV.
 However, the televisions are only available in limited areas of the world — mostly India.
 OnePlus has said the TVs will make their way to more countries — including the US — but that hasn’t come to pass yet.

-There are only two categories of smartphones on OnePlus’ roster — its flagship numbered series and the Nord series, the Ace series, and its newest Open series.
+There are four categories of smartphones on OnePlus’ roster — its flagship numbered series, the Nord series, the Ace series, and its newest Open series.
 Within the flagship series, there are a few subcategories that exist as riffs on the primary phone.
 The Nord series focuses on the mid-range market, while the Ace series is only available in China and is limited to just a handful of devices as of now.
 Finally, the Open series is where OnePlus launches its foldable phones.

 The flagship numbered series

-Since these are the flagship phones from OnePlus, they all feature top-of-the-line specs, including the latest 800-series processor from Qualcomm.
-They usually also get the newest and most innovative features from the brand which strongly align with flagship trends of the year.
+Since the OnePlus 11 is the flagship phone from the brand in 2023, it features top-of-the-line specs, including the latest Snapdragon 8 Gen 2.
+It also has the newest and most innovative features from the brand, which strongly align with flagship trends of the year.